 Goldrill Beck - View Upstream from Goldrill Bridge - Photo by Neil Sullivan

-Goldrill Beck in Flood past Patterdale School - Photo by Neil Sullivan
+Goldrill Beck in Flood near Patterdale School - Photo by Neil Sullivan

 Looking down Goldrill Beck towards Ullswater - Photo by Neil Sullivan